On this page:

 that your vehicle battery has discharged partially to the point of not being

 able to run the starter but having enough charge to operate the solenoid.
-The
+The wiring is

 Another thought.
 Even though the solenoid